Gusli: Etymology

-In the times of Kievan Rus', the term Gusli is thought to simply refer to any generic stringed instrument.
-The root of the term comes from the word to make sound in the wind.
-The term was eventually associated with the trapezoidal Gusli-psaltyry (which may have originated in Byzantium).
+The term gusli derives from the verb *gǫsti (make sound, howl, play music) with the suffix *slь (from Proto-Indo-European *-trom).
+In the times of the Kievan Rus', the term gusli is believed to have simply referred to any generic stringed instrument.
+The root of the term comes from a word meaning "make sound in the wind."
+The term was eventually associated with the trapezoidal gusli-psaltyry (which may have originated in Byzantium).

 History

-The Gusli is one of the oldest musical instruments that have played an important role in the Russian music culture.
-Vertkov states that the first mentions of the Gusli date back to 591 AD to a treatise by the Greek historian Theophylact Simocatta which describes the instrument being used by Slavs from the area of the later Kievan Rus' kingdom.
+The gusli is one of the oldest musical instruments that have played an important role in Russian music culture.
+Vertkov states that the first mentions of the gusli date back to 591 AD to a treatise by the Greek historian Theophylact Simocatta which describes the instrument being used by Slavs from the area of the later Kievan Rus' kingdom.
 However, it is not exactly clear what instrument was meant by that word, because in Old Slavic or Old Russian "gusli" was used to refer to any stringed instrument.
 The first documented gusli were recorded in 1170 in Veliky Novgorod in Novgorodian Rus'.
 The Greek historian Theophan also mentioned the gusli.
 During the war at the end of the 6th century, the Greeks took Slavonic prisoners and found a musical instrument named the Gusli.
 This corresponds to what the Arabic authors Al-Masudi and Ibn-Dasta mentioned in the 10th century.

 The gusli are thought to have been the instrument used by the legendary Boyan (a singer of tales) described in the Lay of Igor's campaign.

-The instruments were used by the wandering Skomorokh musicians and entertainers.
-Preserved instruments discovered by archaeologists in various digs have between five and nine strings with one example having twelve strings.
+A notable player of that instrument named Mitusa is also mentioned in the Galician-Volhynian Chronicle.
+Commonly used by the wandering skomorokh musicians and entertainers, gusli are also present in Old East Slavic bylinas as the favourite musical instrument of some epic heroes (bogatyrs).

+In Ukraine (Little Russia) gusli (locally known as husla) remained in popular use for a longer period than in Russia.
+In the 18th century a school of husla players existed in Hlukhiv, providing musicians for the Russian imperial court.
+According to 19th-century Ukrainian author Panteleimon Kulish, husla had once been a usual accompaniment for older nobles, but by his time had become an instrument used mostly by priests.

+Archaeology

+Three preserved fragments of gusli have been discovered by archaeologists in the territory of modern-day Poland, eight in Veliky Novgorod, and one in Zvenyhorod, Ukraine.